motheblackcat/lk/README.md

 Known Issues:

 - Player can attack while using an Sweapon
+- Attack sound played with no animation when spamming (check if attack is registered)
+- Damage boost on enemy (jump while taking damage)
 - Reintroduce jump attack animation
-- Attack sound played with no animation when spamming (check if attack is registered)
-- Warning on animation param "watch" on npcs
+- Reintroduce jump attack animation
+- Fix sweapons on scene change
+- Check auto dialogs

+Other Notes:

+- Hide UI during scene tansition?
+- The fixed duration for attack and throw should be set according to the animation clip length?
+- Rain follows cam (move origin instead of transform?)
 - Check audio logic for enemies "Destroy (gameObject, source.clip.length)"
 - Check global audio logic (is the implementation of an audio manager worthwhile?)
-- The fixed duration for attack and throw should be set according to the animation clip length?
-- Character state is not kept between scenes (life, sWeapon)
-- Damage boost on enemy (jump while taking damage)
-- Hide UI during scene tansition?
 - Sweapons call in Awake() at each instance to check
-- Rain follows cam (move origin instead of transform?)
+- Refactor player attack
+- Warning on animation param "watch" on npcs
 - Rain impact on ground

-Notes on Sweapons and possible ineritance usage:

-- Sweapons parent class properties shared with child classes such as Axe or Dagger (one script per parent / child class).
-- There could be more properties added (onHit animation clip, particule trail, etc) the single manager script will be bloated.